Prabhas filmography

 Prabhas is an Indian actor who works primarily in Telugu cinema.
 He made his acting debut in the 2002 Telugu film Eeswar.
-His subsequent film, Raghavendra (2003), was also not a commercial success.

 His first commercially successful film was the 2004 romantic action drama Varsham, which earned him a nomination for the Filmfare Award for Best Actor – Telugu.
-He followed this with Adavi Ramudu (2004) and S. S. Rajamouli's 2005 action film Chatrapathi.
-The latter was a major commercial success and earned Prabhas a second Filmfare nomination for Best Actor – Telugu.
+He followed this with Adavi Ramudu (2004) and S. S. Rajamouli's 2005 action film Chatrapathi; the latter was a major commercial success and earned Prabhas a second Filmfare nomination for Best Actor – Telugu.

-The period following Chatrapathi was marked by films with mixed box-office results.
-Productions such as Pournami (2006), Yogi (2007), and Munna (2007) did not meet commercial expectations.
-His career regained momentum with the commercially successful action-comedies Bujjigadu (2008) and Billa (2009).

-In the early 2010s, he starred in the successful romantic comedies Darling (2010) and Mr. Perfect (2011).
-He returned to the action genre with Rebel (2012) and the action-drama Mirchi (2013).
-For his performance in Mirchi, Prabhas won the Nandi Award for Best Actor.
+The period following Chatrapathi was marked by films with mixed box-office results, such as Pournami (2006), Yogi (2007), Munna (2007), Bujjigadu (2008), Billa (2009) and Ek Niranjan (2009) did not meet commercial expectations.
+His next commercially successful were Darling (2010) and Mr. Perfect (2011).
+For his performance in Mirchi (2013), Prabhas won the Nandi Award for Best Actor.

-The Baahubali Pivot

 Prabhas reunited with S. S. Rajamouli for the two-part epic action film Baahubali.
 He played the dual title role in Baahubali: The Beginning (2015) and Baahubali 2: The Conclusion (2017).
 The films, produced bilingually in Telugu and Tamil and dubbed in multiple languages, expanded his profile nationally.
-The period from 2015 to the present marks a definitive and transformative phase in the career of the actor.
+Both films were critical and commercial success.
+Baahubali 2 became the highest-grossing Indian film of all time.
 This duology elevated him from a star in Telugu cinema to a nationally and internationally recognized figure, with media outlets, critics, and popular culture widely designating him as "India's first pan-India star".
-Baahubali 2 became one of India's highest-grossing films, and Prabhas won the SIIMA Award for Best Actor – Telugu for his performance.
+Prabhas won the SIIMA Award for Best Actor – Telugu for his performance.
+The unprecedented financial success of the Baahubali series created immense audience expectations and commercial pressure for Prabhas's subsequent projects.
+After Baahubali duology, Prabhas began starring in high-budget productions filmed simultaneously in Telugu and Hindi, intended for a pan-Indian release.
+The first, the 2019 action-thriller Saaho, had a strong box-office opening but received generally unfavourable reviews from the critics.
+Hindi-dubbed version was commercially successful, while the original Telugu version underperformed.
+His next romantic-drama Radhe Shyam (2022) and Adipurush (2023) were critical and commercial failure.